Kate Browne | Broadcast and digital journalist

-Kate is an accomplished digital journalist at CHOICE and the ‘guilty mum’ presenter on ABC’s consumer affairs series, The Checkout.
+Kate is an accomplished digital journalist and the former ‘guilty mum’ presenter on ABC’s consumer affairs series, The Checkout.
 Kate has held previous roles in the corporate and media world and feels strongly about corporate advertising that targets parents and their kids.

-Sharron is currently the Assistant Secretary of United Voice Queensland Branch and has been with the Union since July 2011.
+Sharron is currently the President of United Voice Queensland Branch and has been with the Union since July 2011.
 Sharron is part of the United Voice National Early Childhood Education and Care Strategy Group driving the Union campaign for professional wages in a quality ECEC sector.

 Sharron has worked in the Union movement for more than 25 years, having worked as a public sector organiser and industrial officer in Queensland, before moving to Melbourne to be a National Industrial Officer with the Finance Sector Union.
 Sharron was also elected as a Victorian Branch Secretary of the FSU in 2001 and then as National Assistant Secretary in 2004, the first woman to be elected to the National Secretariat of the Union.